atreshchev/datasciencecoursera/Getting an Cleaning Data CP/README.md

-## Human Activity Recognition Using Smartphones - Getting and Cleaning Data Project <br />/ How it works & how to reproduce ##
+## Human Activity Recognition Using Smartphones - Getting and Cleaning Data Project / How it works & how to reproduce ##

 This project contains only one R code script: **run_analysis.R**